Boosting a Non-Optimised Website

-Search Engine Optimisation is usually NOT applied to the tens of thousands of websites are unleashed annually.
-If there’s one thing they have in common, it’s a desire to successfully draw in visitors and achieve a positive outcome.
+Search Engine Optimisation is usually NOT applied to the tens of thousands of websites that are unleashed annually.
+The other thing they have in common is a desire to successfully draw in visitors and achieve a positive outcome.
 Be it more readers, increased sales or bookings etc. But without Search Engine Optimisation, their prospects are very, very dim indeed…

-Website development / design and SEO are related but distinctly different aspects of a website’s life-cycle.
+Website development/design and SEO services are related but distinctly different aspects of a website’s life cycle.
 Most designers place most of their emphasis on the form of the site.
-Their intent is producing an aesthetically pleasing website that encapsulates the client’s business, brand and services.
-And which will gain a visitors interest long enough to clinch a deal.
+Their intent is to produce an aesthetically pleasing website that encapsulates the client’s business, brand and services.
+And which will gain a visitor’s interest long enough to clinch a deal.
 Very few designers implement SEO as an integral part of the web development project, it’s usually not a part of their brief.

-Those in needs of products or services prospective search using a specific / relevant keyword search phrase.
-The web sites that appear in the first 1-2 pages of SERPs (search engine results pages) have the best chance of making a connection to the searcher.
-For any search where your web site does not appear in the Top 30 (first three pages) results?
+Those in need of products or services prospective search using a specific/relevant keyword search phrase.
+The websites that appear in the first 1-2 pages of SERPs (search engine results pages) have the best chance of making a connection to the searcher.
+For any search where your website does not appear in the Top 30 (first three pages) results?
 You are unlikely to get that searcher onto your site.
-Its an unfortunate fact that a mere 10% of searchers will go to or past the 3rd page of search engine results.
+It’s an unfortunate fact that a mere 10% of searchers will go to or past the 3rd page of search engine results.

 Where a reasonable match is not found within a couple of pages, the searcher will often amend their search phrase.
 Or opt to explore one or other of the so-called “sponsored listings.”
-For a site owner trying to get noticed, paid search placement grows ever-more expensive.
-If its possible to improve your site’s rankings and avoid paying for placement, there a lot of money to be saved.
+For a site owner trying to get noticed, paid search placement grows ever more expensive.
+If it is possible to improve your site’s rankings and avoid paying for placement, there is a lot of money to be saved.

 Search Engine Optimisation is about identifying and then eliminating any facets of the site that could hold the site’s performance back.
 Aspects such as;

 All these contribute to poor rankings.
 SEO has previously been described as “part art and part science.”
 In 2023, it is definitely about E-E-A-T which means Experience, Expertise, Authoritativeness, and Trustworthiness.
 High-quality Topic-based helpful content, user experience, and page load speed are key factors!

 There are two main aspects to SEO;